kotone-shiinoha/rate_limitter/README.md

 ## Description
 ### interface
-  - *
    - on_request(key)
-      looks up whether the ip is blacklisted, and black lists the ip if it reaches the certain limit returns :ok if the ip is considered not malitious otherwise returns blocked
+      looks up whether the ip is blacklisted, and black lists the ip if it reaches the limit set by the user returns :ok if the ip is considered not malitious otherwise returns blocked
   - Agent
     - increment(key)